rbrenor2/learning-tracks-api/README.md

 ## DB Schema
 - Use your preferred .dbml extension or go to dbdiagram.io and just paste this code.

+## Environment
+- Only the complete database url is needed in the following variable: DATABASE_URL

 ## Project setup

 ```bash